 - Ethnic group.
-Certain ethnic groups - for example, British Asians - have a higher risk of developing cardiovascular diseases.
+Certain ethnic groups - for example, British Asians - have a higher risk of developing cardiovascular disease.

 How is a heart attack diagnosed and assessed?

-- A heart tracing (electrocardiograph, or ECG).
+- A heart tracing (electrocardiogram, or ECG).
 There are typical changes to the normal pattern of the ECG in a heart attack.
-Patterns that occur include things called pathological Q waves and ST elevation.
-However, it is possible to have a normal ECG even if you have had a heart attack.

 Other tests may be done in some cases.
 This may be to clarify the diagnosis (if the diagnosis is not certain) or to diagnose complications such as heart failure if this is suspected.
-For example, an ultrasound scan of the heart (echocardiogram) or a test called a myocardial perfusion scan may be done.
+For example, an ultrasound scan of the heart (echocardiogram, or 'echo') or a test called a myocardial perfusion scan may be done.

-Also, before discharge from hospital, you may be advised to have tests to assess the severity of the fatty patches or plaques (atheroma) in the coronary arteries - for example:
+You may also be advised to have tests to assess the severity of the fatty patches or plaques (atheroma) in the coronary arteries - for example: